 Applied Economics and Management

-This example illustrates a comprehensive assessment plan that links learning goals, objectives, assessment tools, and a plan for using the results:
+This example illustrates comprehensive assessment plans for multiple disciplines that link learning goals, objectives, assessment tools, and a plan for using the results:

 Fine and Performing Arts

-The examples below include an assessment plan from the School of Art at the University of Washington, the Standards and Guidelines of the National Association of Schools of Art and Design (NASAD), and Standard Learning Outcomes (SLOs) of the European network of arts institutions, inter}artes.
+The examples below include an assessment plan for the Visual and Performing Arts at SUNY Fredonia and the Standards and Guidelines of the National Association of Schools of Art and Design (NASAD).
 They illustrate how levels of expectations can be linked to learning goals and assessment plans for students’ performance-based work:

 The example below outlines the expectations and goals for Psychology majors at one institution, along with a plan for assessing them.
-It also includes an example of a survey that could be used to assess whether some of the outcomes have been achieved:
+It also includes an example of a survey that could be used to assess whether some of the outcomes have been achieved.
+The example for Sociology includes a rubric for assessing student achievement of their stated learning goals:

 Quick starts: Guides and Templates